 Create windows of time when you can give your brain a rest.
 Whether it’s for 5 minutes or an hour, shut your laptop down and walk away.
 As a result, you’ll come back refreshed and eager to crack on.

 This can also include scheduling short virtual meetings with people to fit in a bit of all-important ‘water cooler time’.
 In an office, we often spend time chatting about reality TV or telling dad jokes when we go to get a drink.
 It’s an essential part of a person’s day, so don’t abandon it when you work from home.
 It’ll keep you mentally happy and focused.

 Working from home tip #5

 Dress to impress

-When you wake up, reintroduce the ‘getting ready’ element into your transition period we discussed earlier.
-The key is to style your hair, have a wash and look presentable.
+When you wake up, reintroduce the ‘getting ready’ element into the transition period we discussed earlier.
+The key is to style your hair, have a wash, and look presentable.